foundriesio/docs/source/reference-manual/factory/sboms.rst

  * License compliance—the software licenses of the packages.
  * Vulnerability management—the package versions.

-The FoundriesFactory® SBOM feature extracts the SBOM data and analyzes it according to your needs.
+The FoundriesFactory™ Platform's SBOM feature extracts the SBOM data and analyzes it according to your needs.

 .. important::
    `Per our terms and conditions <https://foundries.io/company/terms/>`_: